 NOTE: A more detailed explanation of the University grading system, Probation, Suspension and Reinstatement is provided in the University of Kentucky Bulletin, or the Student Rights and Responsibilities.

-If you have questions about scholastic probation, academic suspension, or reinstatement, please contact Undergraduate Studies at (859) 257-3383, 8:00 a.m. - 5:00 p.m.
+If you have questions about academic probation, academic suspension, or reinstatement, please contact Undergraduate Studies at (859) 257-3383 or visit 109 Miller Hall, Monday through Friday, 8 a.m. - 5 p.m.

-1. Scholastic Probation:
+1. Academic Probation:

 Students will be placed on probation if:

->> their cumulative grade point average (GPA) falls below 2.0.
+a) their cumulative grade point average (GPA) falls below 2.0; or

 A student on academic probation shall take no more than fifteen (15) credit hours in a semester, three (3) credit hours in the first summer session or seven (7) credit hours in the second summer session.

 2. Removal from Probation: